 If the sunrise and sunset tour dates don’t work for you, the City has also scheduled open float times in the coming months.
 You’ll receive some basic instruction on paddling techniques and safety, then take off for a leisurely float down the Little Arkansas River.
 These are available on a first-come, first-served basis.

 Park under Kellogg at 605 S. Wichita.
 Parking is free there.

-The price for stand-up paddleboard rental will be $15 per hour; the price for kayak rental will be $10 per hour.
+The price for kayak rental will be $10 per hour.
 They’ll only accept cash, so be sure to bring some with you.

-*The river has been closed recently due to high flow rates, so this activity may be cancelled.
+*The river has been closed in the past due to high flow rates, so this activity may be cancelled.
 Be sure you double-check before heading out!

-Paddleboard/kayak rental will be available from 10 a.m. to 2 p.m. on Saturdays from June 15 to August 31.
+Kayak rental will be available from 10 a.m. to 2 p.m. on Saturdays from June 26 to September 5 .
 No pre-registration is available; it’s strictly first-come, first-served.
 (And cash-only.)

 This is a great idea for a fun date activity.

-Of course, the unpredictable Kansas weather could get in the way of the best plans, so since this is an outdoor activity you’ll want to double-check that these stand-up paddleboard and kayak floats down the Arkansas River are still on if the weather looks iffy.
+Of course, the unpredictable Kansas weather could get in the way of the best plans, so since this is an outdoor activity you’ll want to double-check that these kayak floats down the Arkansas River are still on if the weather looks iffy.

 Make sure to check the City of Wichita Park and Recreation Facebook page for any updates!